Jeep Wrangler (JK): Jeep Wrangler 3.6-liter Pentastar V-6, Jeep Wrangler Arctic

 The 2012 model, as confirmed by Chrysler CEO Sergio Marchionne during the 2010 third-quarter sales announcement, received a version of Chrysler's newest V-6 engine known as Pentastar.
 The version used in the 2012 Wrangler and Wrangler Unlimited produces 285 horsepower and 260 lb-ft of torque.
 Fuel economy for the 2-door model is rated at 17 mpg City / 21 mpg Highway.

-Jeep Wrangler Arctic is based on Jeep Wrangler Sahara, with Arctic badge, decal recall the Yeti, unique black 17-inch wheels, original Mopar accessories, 3.6-liter Pentastar V-6 petrol engine with the automatic five-speed transmission or 2.8-liter turbo diesel engine with a six-speed manual or five-speed automatic transmission.
+Jeep Wrangler Arctic is based on Jeep Wrangler Sahara, with Arctic badge, decal recalling the Yeti, unique black 17-inch wheels, original Mopar accessories, 3.6-liter Pentastar V-6 petrol engine with the automatic five-speed transmission, or 2.8-liter turbo diesel engine with a six-speed manual or five-speed automatic transmission.

-The vehicles were unveiled in 64th International Frankfurt Motor Show.
+The vehicles were unveiled at the 64th International Frankfurt Motor Show.

-Wrangler Unlimited Altitude edition is a package that starts with a Sahara model and adds black exterior treatment including the front badge, the wheel spokes, the fuel door, and a hood sticker.
+The Wrangler Unlimited Altitude edition is a package that starts with a Sahara model and adds black exterior treatment, including the front badge, the wheel spokes, the fuel door, and a hood sticker.
 Inside, the vent trim, door pulls, steering-wheel spokes, and passenger grab handle are rendered in black.
 Stitching is done in red.
 The Altitude Wrangler paint colors are cherry red, black, white, or silver, and all include a body-colored hardtop.

-European models of Jeep Wrangler were introduced in Jeep dealerships starting November 2011.
-Early models include Sport, Sahara and Rubicon trim levels of Jeep Wrangler and Wrangler Unlimited.
-Arctic model were introduced in Jeep dealerships in the first quarter of 2012 (for Jeep Wrangler and Wrangler Unlimited).
+European models of the Jeep Wrangler were introduced in Jeep dealerships starting in November 2011.
+Early models include Sport, Sahara, and Rubicon trim levels of the Jeep Wrangler and Wrangler Unlimited.
+The Arctic model was introduced in Jeep dealerships in the first quarter of 2012 (for Jeep Wrangler and Wrangler Unlimited).